 “THE QUALITY OF A PERSON’S LIFE IS IN DIRECT PROPORTION TO THEIR COMMITMENT TO EXCELLENCE, REGARDLESS OF THEIR CHOSEN FIELD OF ENDEAVOR.” – Vince Lombardi

-I am a fifteen-year veteran of the professional IT world and a seven-year veteran of computer science education at the university level.
+I am a nineteen-year veteran of the professional IT world and a seven-year veteran of computer science education at the university level.

 In the IT world, I have held positions at every level.
-From dial-up internet technical support to network technician, from junior software developer to enterprise web application architect, and from chief software architect (CSA) to chief information officer (CIO).
+From self-taught web developer/master to dial-up internet technical support to network technician, from junior software developer to enterprise web application architect, and from chief software architect (CSA) to chief information officer (CIO).
 Each has been an amazing learning opportunity full of challenges that have required ingenuity, imagination, and creativity to overcome.

 Within the realm of higher education, I started as a computer science instructor at Neumont College of Computer Science teaching courses that ranged from introductory to advanced.
 Within months of becoming an instructor I was tasked with building a web development focused bachelor’s degree program from scratch, and was promoted to Program Chair.